ActNAS : Generating Efficient YOLO Models using Activation NAS: Introduction

 \section{Introduction}

 Improving the accuracy of computer vision models has become a highly competitive area, with researchers constantly refining or developing new architectures to achieve state-of-the-art performance.
-For instance, the recent YOLO10 \cite{YOLOv10} architecture has set a new benchmark for object detection within the YOLO family \cite{yolo_survey}, outperforming previous models on the popular Microsoft COCO dataset \cite{lin2014microsoft}.
+For example, the recent YOLO10 \cite{YOLOv10} architecture has set a new benchmark for object detection within the YOLO family \cite{yolo_survey}, outperforming previous models in the popular Microsoft COCO dataset \cite{lin2014microsoft}.
 The current trend toward higher accuracy often involves designing more complex models by increasing the number of learnable parameters or adding performance-enhancing blocks.
 However, these gains in accuracy typically come at the cost of higher latency.
-A common practice in deep learning model design is to use a single activation function across all layers.
-Activation functions introduce non-linearity, enabling models to learn complex patterns from data.
-Since these functions are applied throughout the architecture, they significantly influence both model latency and accuracy.
-For example, the Sigmoid Linear Unit (SiLU) \cite{silu} offers better accuracy but operates slower than the faster, but less accurate, Rectified Linear Unit (ReLU)\cite{relu}.
-Through our exploration, we observed that employing different activation functions for various layers in the model can improve mean Average Precision (mAP) by 1-2\% and reduce latency by 20-30\%, compared to the baseline model using SiLU activation across all layers.
-In this study, we controlled all other factors that could affect latency and accuracy to isolate the impact of mixed activation function design.
-Additionally, we propose a Neural Architecture Search (NAS) approach to automatically select the optimal activation function for each layer based on given latency and accuracy constraints.
+Some research works redesign activation functions to learn complex patterns and improve accuracy-latency tradeoffs.
+Since these activation functions are applied throughout the model architecture, they significantly influence both model latency and accuracy.
+For example, the Sigmoid Linear Unit (SiLU) \cite{silu} offers better accuracy at the expense of higher latency (slower) than the less accurate but less latent (faster) Rectified Linear Unit (ReLU) \cite{relu} and HardSwish \cite{hardswish} activation function offering the best latency-accuracy tradeoff.
+Figure \ref{fig:act_ref} demonstrates the accuracy-latency tradeoff of these variations for YOLO5n and YOLO8m models.
+A common practice in deep learning model design is using a single activation function across all layers in the model architecture.
+Through our exploration, we observed that employing different activation functions for various layers in the model either improves the mean Average Precision (mAP) by less than 1\% or stays within 1\% drop but reduces latency by 30-70\%, compared to the baseline model using SiLU activation across all layers.
+In this study, we controlled all other factors that could affect latency and mean average precision (mAP) to isolate the impact of the mixed activation function design.
+We also propose a Hardware Aware Neural Architecture Search (HA-NAS) approach to automatically select the optimal activation function for each layer based on given latency and accuracy constraints.\\